EdwinCroissantArduinoLibraries/SimpleNextion/README.md

 The Arduino can only set variables and recieve only Id-Value pairs.

 ##Requirements:
-* The variables must situated on a page called var.
+* The variables must situated on a page called var and must be global.

 * Only variables with a name like var# (# is a value between 0 and 254) can be set.